awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 IP\-based policies restrict access to a domain to one or more IP addresses or CIDR blocks\.
 Technically, IP\-based policies are not a distinct type of policy\.
 Instead, they are just resource\-based policies that specify an anonymous principal and include a special [http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) element\.

-The primary appeal of IP\-based policies is that they allow unsigned requests to an Amazon ES domain, which lets you use clients like [curl](https://curl.haxx.se/) and [[ERROR] BAD/MISSING LINK TEXT](es-kibana.md#es-managedomains-kibana) or access the domain through a proxy server\.
-To learn more, see [[ERROR] BAD/MISSING LINK TEXT](es-kibana.md#es-kibana-proxy)\.
+The primary appeal of IP\-based policies is that they allow unsigned requests to an Amazon ES domain, which lets you use clients like [curl](https://curl.haxx.se/) and [Kibana](es-kibana.md#es-managedomains-kibana) or access the domain through a proxy server\.
+To learn more, see [Using a Proxy to Access Amazon ES from Kibana](es-kibana.md#es-kibana-proxy)\.

 **Note**
 If you enabled VPC access for your domain, you can't configure an IP\-based policy\.
 Instead, you can use [security groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) to control which IP addresses can access the domain\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](es-vpc.md#es-vpc-security)\.
+For more information, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.

 The following IP\-based access policy grants all requests that originate from `12.345.678.901` access to `test-domain`: